michaelkrone/generator-material-app/README.md

 For now, run commands:

 ```
-gulp build
+NODE_ENV=production gulp build
 NODE_ENV=production npm start
 ```
 And manually seed database with `NODE_ENV=production npm run seed` if you choosed to auth your app.
 You can't sign into app without any users.
+You can specify users and seed data in `server/config/seed.js`.

 ## List of Generators
 * Application scaffold